for-giobbe/PAINT/markdowns/part_2.md

 As we can see, contaminant contigs are <10% - 821 contigs fro crema and 947 contigs for vicia.
 This is expected, as a small amount of reads can generate a lot of contaminants contigs.
-In our case this step is rather important to remve vicia contigs from crema assembly: the species is too small to dissect the digestive tract and as such some plant material was most likely present in the sample.
+In our case this step is rather important to remove vicia contigs from crema assembly: the species is too small to dissect the digestive tract and as such some plant material was most likely present in the sample.
 Having identified contaminat contgis we will still map reads on them - to minimyze possible misalignments -